canonical/k8s-snap/docs/src/howto/contribute.md

 To build the snap locally, you will need the following:

 - The latest, snap-based version of LXD (see the [install guide here][install lxd])
 - The Snapcraft build tool, for building the snap (see the [Snapcraft documentation][]).

-Clone the [github repository for the k8s snap][code repo] and then open a terminal in that directory.
+Clone the [GitHub repository for the k8s snap][code repo] and then open a terminal in that directory.
 Run the command:

 ```